 As an offensive assistant in 2023, Walker mentored rookie QB Aidan O'Connell, who threw for 2,218 yards and 12 touchdowns on 213 completions.
 Under his guidance, O'Connell became the first rookie in franchise history to have a 100-plus passer rating in multiple games (three), while also tying the rookie franchise record with four passing touchdowns in a game.
 Over the last four weeks of the season, O'Connell threw eight touchdowns and zero interceptions, becoming just the third Raiders quarterback since 1970 to throw eight touchdowns and zero interceptions over a four-game span.

 In 2022, Walker assisted an offense that ranked fifth in the NFL in scoring percentage (42.4), scoring on 73-of-172 of the team's offensive possessions.
-This mark was the second highest for a Raiders offense since 2001.
+This mark was the second-highest for a Raiders offense since 2001.
 He also saw QB Derek Carr complete 305-of-502 passes for 3,522 yards and 24 touchdowns, which earned him Pro Bowl honors for the fourth time in his career.

 Walker served on-staff at Tennessee Tech in 2017 as the team's wide receivers coach.
 The Golden Eagles averaged nearly 200 receiving yards per game, led by All-OVC First Team recipient WR Dontez Byrd who recorded a program record-setting 1,000-yard campaign.

 Walker graduated from Mississippi State in 2014 with a bachelor's degree in kinesiology and earned his master's degree in criminal justice from Troy University.
 A native of Canton, Miss., Walker served as a student assistant coach at Mississippi State prior to graduation, working primarily with the team's quarterbacks from 2013-15.
-He helped aid the development of QB Dak Prescott, who set school records for rushing yards by a quarterback (986), total offense (4,435), total touchdowns (41), completion percentage (62 percent), passing yards (3,449), 200-yard passing games (12) and passing touchdowns (27) in 2014.
+Walker helped aid the development of QB Dak Prescott, who set school records for rushing yards by a quarterback (986), total offense (4,435), total touchdowns (41), completion percentage (62 percent), passing yards (3,449), 200-yard passing games (12) and passing touchdowns (27) in 2014.
 Prescott was named an All-American and later selected by the Dallas Cowboys in the fourth round of the 2016 NFL Draft.
 Walker also helped coach the Bulldogs' wide receivers from 2011-12.

 Walker is married to his wife, Jamie.
+The couple welcomed a daughter in 2023.